ohler55/oflow-ruby/README.md

  - Added support for dynamic Timer options updates.

- - Added balancer load balancing of processing across multiple tasks.
+ - Added Balancer Actor for load balancing of processing across multiple tasks.

+ - Added Merger Actor that merges two or more processing paths.

 ### Release 0.3